thoughtworks/simplebandit/README.md

 ### Configuring exploration and exploitation tradeoff with the temperature parameter

-You can adjust how much the bandit exploits (meaning higher probability for higher scoring actions, mostly choosing the best option according to current prediction) or explores (meaning higher probability for lower scoring actions, allowing it to explore the actions to gather more evidence):
+You can adjust how much the bandit exploits (assigning higher probability to higher scoring actions) or explores (assigning less low probability to lower scoring actions):

 ```typescript
 const bandit = new SimpleBandit({